ankane/blind_index/README.md

 ## How It Works

 We use [this approach](https://paragonie.com/blog/2017/05/building-searchable-encrypted-databases-with-php-and-sql) by Scott Arciszewski.
 To summarize, we compute a keyed hash of the sensitive data and store it in a column.
 To query, we apply the keyed hash function to the value we’re searching and then perform a database search.
-This results in performant queries for exact matches. `LIKE` queries are [not possible](#like-ilike-and-full-text-searching), but you can index expressions.
+This results in performant queries for exact matches.
+Efficient `LIKE` queries are [not possible](#like-ilike-and-full-text-searching), but you can index expressions.

 ## Leakage